-Kids can manage their money through text alerts, online banking, through the mobile app, over the phone and in a branch, but they have to be 16 years old to use telephone banking.
+Kids can manage their money through text alerts, online banking, through the mobile app, over the phone and in a branch.

 ‘Money Manager' automatically breaks down your child’s spending to help them understand how much they are spending and where, as well as help set up a savings goal.